 Many of the historic building facades in the downtown have been rejuvenated.
-Through the efforts of volunteers in our community, the leadership, and working in partnership with local government officials, Jeffersonville is alive with new businesses, restaurants and retail stores.
+Through the efforts of the leadership, and those working in partnership with local government officials, Jeffersonville is alive with new businesses, restaurants and retail stores.
 The vast majority of those businesses are locally owned and operated.